IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator/README.md

 ## Current and future DIBS development
 Any ongoing and future development of the DIBS will happen in the above-listed four repositories.
 The 'DIBS---Dynamic-ISO-Building-Simulator' Repository is kept for documentation purposes only.

 ---
+<span style="color:red">some *blue* text</span>.
+The following information and documentation, such as the 'Getting Started' section refer to the DIBS implementation still available within THIS repository.
+However, as the development moved to the above-listed repositories it is advised to check there for the current version of the DIBS.
+---
 ## Getting Started
 You can install DIBS via downloading the zip file or either clone this repository.